eclipse-iofog/iofog.org/content/docs/1.2.0/tools/iofogctl.md

 iofogctl delete namespace mynamespace
 ```

-Next we will use the default namespace to create new ioFog resources in.
+Next, we will use the default namespace to create new ioFog resources in it.

 ## Deploy ioFog Stack

-If we don't have an existing ioFog stack to connect to, we can use iofogctl to install and provision a new one.
+If we don't have an existing ioFog stack to connect to, we can use `iofogctl` to install and provision a new one.

-IoFog Controller is the central part of each ioFog stack. `iofogctl` connects to a Controller in order to manage ioFog stack.
+An ioFog Controller is the central part of each ioFog stack. `iofogctl` connects to a Controller in order to manage ioFog stack.

 We can deploy the ioFog stack to a pre-existing Kubernetes cluster with the following command.
 Make sure to specify the location of our [kubeconfig file](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) correctly.